gwastro/high-spin-light-binary/README.md

 We also release all the triggers from the search.
 Due to the file size limit of github, we store the file in Atlas cluster's server.
 The file size is 265M.

-Click [here](https://www.atlas.aei.uni-hannover.de/work/yifan.wang/search-high-spin/notebook/extract/coinc.hdf) to start download `coinc.hdf`.
+Click [here](https://www.atlas.aei.uni-hannover.de/work/yifan.wang/search-high-spin/notebook/extract/coincs.hdf) to start download `coincs.hdf`.
 It contains associated parameters of each trigger, such as SNR, ranking statistic, trigger time, etc.

 ## License and Citation